fergonco/traffic-viewer/readme.md

 ## Shift + OSMShift join

 	create or replace view app.osmshiftinfo as
 		select
 			osmid, forward, speed, timestamp, vehicleid, startpoint, endpoint from
 			app.osmshift osms, app.shift s
 		where
 			s.id=osms.shift_id;

 ## Last speed info (not in use)

 	create or replace view app.osmshiftlastinfo as
 		select
 			a.*
 		from
 			app.osmshiftinfo a
 		left outer join
 			app.osmshiftinfo b
 		on
 			(a.osmid=b.osmid and a.timestamp<b.timestamp and a.forward=b.forward)
 		where
 			b.osmid is null;

 	create or replace view app.osm_speeds as
 		select
 			osmid, forward, speed, timestamp, vehicleid, startpoint, endpoint, way from
 			(
 				select
 					*
 				from
 					osm_line
 				where
 					highway in
 						(
 							'motorway','trunk','primary','secondary','tertiary', 'unclassified','residential',
 							'service','motorway_link','trunk_link','primary_link','secondary_link','tertiary_link'
 						)
 			) as osm
 		left outer join
 			app.osmshiftlastinfo
 		on
 			(app.osmshiftlastinfo.osmid=osm.osm_id);

 ## navigable osm speeds

 	-- Create a table adding to the osmshiftinfo a timestamp for drawing

-create materialized view app.timestamped_osmshiftinfo as -- create table app.timestamped_osmshiftinfo as
+	create materialized view app.timestamped_osmshiftinfo as
+	-- create table app.timestamped_osmshiftinfo as
 		select
 			to_timestamp(a.timestamp/1000) as draw_timestamp, b.*
 		from
 			(select distinct timestamp from app.osmshiftinfo) a,
 			app.osmshiftinfo b
 		where
 			a.timestamp >= b.timestamp
 			and
 			not exists (
 				select
 					1
 				from
 					app.osmshiftinfo c
 				where
 					b.osmid = c.osmid
 					and
 					b.forward = c.forward
 					and
 					a.timestamp > c.timestamp
 					and
 					c.timestamp > b.timestamp
 			);
 	create index ON app.timestamped_osmshiftinfo (osmid);
 	create index ON app.timestamped_osmshiftinfo (draw_timestamp);

 	-- Create a table to add the geometry

 	create or replace view app.timestamped_osm_speeds as
 		select
 			osmid, forward, speed, draw_timestamp, timestamp, vehicleid, way from
 			app.osm_roads osm,
 			app.timestamped_osmshiftinfo osmshift
 		where
 			osmshift.osmid=osm.osm_id;

--- refresh the materialized view refresh materialized view app.timestamped_osmshiftinfo ;
+	-- refresh the materialized view
+	refresh materialized view app.timestamped_osmshiftinfo ;

 ## Geoserver

 ### limitar el uso de CRS

-Separados por comas y sin el prefijo "EPSG:"
+Separados por comas y sin el prefijo "EPSG:" :

+	Servicios > WMS > Lista de SRS limitada > 900913, 4326

 ### estilo